Table of Contents

 Table 1 shows the online change history for this document.

-For complete information about the operating systems that Release 2.1 supports, see the Hardware and Software Interoperability for UCSM Managed Servers document for each Release 2.1 release located here:
+For complete information about the operating systems that Release 2.1 supports, see the Hardware and Software Interoperability for UCSM Managed Servers specific to your release located here:

 Table 2 lists the caveats that have been resolved since Release 2.0(5).

 Table 3 lists the open caveats in Release 2.1.